Yakima County Crime Stoppers turns attention to cases of missing and murdered Indigenous women

 Crime Stoppers doesn’t replace local law enforcement agencies, Tobin stressed.
 It’s a tool with which community members can assist police in the fight against crime, according to its website, www.crimestoppersyakco.org.
 The organization also has a Facebook page and Twitter account where it shares information about wanted felons.

 Over the years, options for providing tips have expanded from phone calls to online to the worldwide P3 Tips app.
 As with phone and online tips, the number the tip comes from is truncated.
-There's no IP address, either, Tobin said.
-"There is zero identifying information," she said.
+There’s no IP address, either, Tobin said: “There is zero identifying information.”

 “I can’t emphasize that enough.
 When you submit a tip, a tip is assigned a code,” Tobin said.
 If that tip results in the arrest of a felon, board members approve the reward payout.
 The tipster provides the code at a local bank, and just the code, to claim the reward.
 Tipsters have a year to claim a reward.